Constitution

 Subsection F: The Head of the Honor Board

-6) The Head of the Honor Board shall have the responsibility to make known to the Association the procedures and decisions of the Honor Board, as well as the Academic and Social Resolutions, in the form of anonymous synopses.
-These synopses shall be written shortly after resolution is reached and shall be released no less than one semester and no more than two years following the hearing.
+- Having the responsibility to make known to SGA the procedures and decisions of the Honor Board, as well as the Academic and Social Resolutions, in the form of anonymous abstracts.
+These abstracts shall be written shortly after resolution is reached and shall be released as prescribed by the Honor Code.

 Section II: Authority